 - Products based on tomato.
 A lot of people use canned tomatoes while cooking.
 What they don’t know is that most of them have added sugar.
 Check the ingredients list.
 If it has sugar on it, leave it there.

 - Diet Drinks & Sodas.
-Even that you are allowed to drink diet soda, be careful with the amount you consume.
-A lot of people are kicked out of ketosis because the large quantity of sweeteners they’ve consumed.
-Some studies show artificial sweetener create cravings.
+Even that diet soda has 0 carbs, be careful with the fact that the artificial sweeteners raise blood sugar and give you cravings.
+A lot of people are kicked out of ketosis because plenty of sweeteners they’ve consumed.

 - Cashews.
-They are delicious but have a lot of carb and trust me you won’t stop only at 3-4 cashews.
+They are delicious, but have lots of carbs, and trust me you won’t stop only at 3-4 cashews.